Breanna Price: Helping Cancer Patients Eat Healthy

 Breanna Price specializes in table talk.
 However, her conversations are not idle dinner chatter.
 She offers expert advice on healthy eating to patients battling cancer.

-Breanna is the registered dietitian at The Cancer Therapy and Research Center (CTRC).
+Breanna is the registered dietitian at UT Health San Antonio MD Anderson Cancer Center.
 In her role, she assists patients undergoing treatment as well as those who have completed treatments.

 “I love food and cooking,” she says.
 “I enjoy giving patients advice on meal planning and healthy eating to help them cope with the effects of cancer and their treatment.”

 Breanna provides one-on-one nutrition counseling, tailoring diet recommendations for each patient’s needs.
 Some struggle with weight loss, others may be dealing with swallowing issues,” she explains.
 “Every patient has different needs.”

 The Texas native, who grew up in a small town near Victoria, is a licensed dietician, certified by the state of Texas.
 She earned a Bachelor of Science in Biology from the University of Texas at San Antonio.

 Her credentials include a Masters of Dietetics Studies from the UT Health San Antonio.
 In addition to her cancer center duties, she serves as a clinical dietician at CHRISTUS Santa Rose Hospital.